mixmastamyk/console/docs/additional.rst

         print('Infield: Garvey, Lopes, Russel, Cey, Yeager')
         print('Outfield: Baker, Monday, Smith')

-There may be a way to streamline this in the future.
+(There may be a way to streamline this in the future.
-(So, don't get too dependent on the set_output function.)
+So, don't get too dependent on the set_output function. ;-)

 .. rubric:: TermStack